 In this post, I am going to elucidate the practice of trāṭaka, still gaze.
 The method of fixing your gaze on an object is called trāṭaka.
 The ability to still your gaze is critical in attaining a true meditative state.

 For a meditator, if he cannot still his eyes, he will be unable to transcend his body.
-Predominantly because if you keep feeding your body through the sensory organs, namely, eyes, nose, ears, mouth, skin, you will continue to maintain an awareness of your body.
+Predominantly because if you keep feeding your body through the sensory organs, namely the eyes, nose, ears, mouth, and skin, you will continue to maintain an awareness of your body.

 Such awareness restricts you from becoming one with the cosmos, from going into the meditative state, that tranquil equipoise or in other words, samadhi.
 The ability to sit in one posture, in absolute stillness, for prolonged periods is an unfailing sign of a true yogi.
 The ability to still one’s gaze at that is the hallmark of an accomplished yogi.